Particulate Matter (PM-2.5)

 Particulate matter (PM) is a complex mixture of extremely small particles and liquid droplets.
 Particle pollution is made up of a number of components, including acids (such as nitrates and sulfates), organic chemicals, metals, and soil or dust particles.

 The size of particles is directly linked to their potential for causing health problems.
-EPA is concerned about particles that are 10 micrometers in diameter or smaller because those are the particles that generally pass through the throat and nose and enter the lungs.
+The EPA is concerned about particles that are 10 micrometers in diameter or smaller because those are the particles that generally pass through the throat and nose and enter the lungs.
 Once inhaled, these particles can affect the heart and lungs and cause serious health effects.
 High levels of particulate matter can cause visible air pollution, not only affecting our health, but our natural scenery as well.

 PM2.5 is particulate matter less than 2.5 micrometers (100 times thinner than a human hair) and are measured in outdoor ambient conditions.
 PM2.5 is considered “inhalable fine particles," and can be found in smoke and haze.